Inland Empire: Religion

 The Redlands California Temple is one of four LDS temples in Southern California.

 Many faiths and denominations are found and represented in the area.
 The Roman Catholic parishes in the region belong to the church's Diocese of San Bernardino.

 Seventh-day Adventists operate Loma Linda University.

-The Inland Empire has a Jewish community, and additionally a Jewish American community is in and around the Sun City neighborhood of Menifee.
+The Inland Empire has a Jewish community, and additionally, a Jewish American community is in and around the Sun City neighborhood of Menifee.
 According to the United Jewish Citizens of the Desert, the Coachella Valley has an estimated 20,000 American Jews, one of California's largest Jewish communities, as a result of being a major retirement destination.

+The Inland Empire has a Muslim community, the largest concentrations are Rancho Cucamonga, Riverside and Corona, close to California's largest Muslim community in Irvine (Orange County).

 Crime

 While the crime index in Riverside and Ontario trends slightly over the state average, San Bernardino has a crime index consistently near or over twice that of the national average.
 Reflecting nationwide trends, violent crime in the region overall declined or remained consistent in 2009, despite the recession.
 In the city of Riverside, 10 homicides occurred in 2005, down from 24 in 2003, its highest total since 2003.
 All but three cases resulted in arrests.
 In San Bernardino, by contrast, 58 killings occurred in 2005, but only a third of cases in San Bernardino led to arrests, due to a lack of witness cooperation in that city.

 Latino gangs have been active in the region since the area's citrus days while a continual migration of numerous African American gangs from the inner city of South LA have flowed into the region since the Watts Riots and 1992 Los Angeles Riots.
 The increased diversity in the region between 1990 and 2000 is also associated with a 20 percent increase in hate crime in the same period, mostly ascribed to increased gang activity.
 According to data from the FBI's Uniform Crime Reporting program, taken together, Riverside and San Bernardino counties showed a total of 51,237 crimes reported to county police/sheriffs (but not to city or other agencies) in 2006; this combined total exceeded the totals for all other California counties – considered individually – except for Sacramento.

 The region has also been noted as a center of methamphetamine drug production.
 The Riverside and San Bernardino county sheriffs' departments busted 635 meth labs in 2000; law enforcement has driven most of the meth production industry to Mexico since 2007, but many of the homes discovered to have been used as meth labs before 2006 have since been sold on the market before California law required rigorous decontamination, leading to a legacy of health hazards for unsuspecting renters and home-buyers in the area.

-In 2016 federal crime statistics stated that San Bernardino was ranked the most dangerous city in California.
+In 2016, federal crime statistics stated that San Bernardino was ranked the most dangerous city in California.